yujulia/codepath-dropbox/README.md

 * [ ] Optional: Add a detail view for one of the files and implement favoriting the file.
 Configure a Button

-* [ ] Optional: Add UITextFields for the forms so you can actually type in them and handle dismissing the keyboard.
+* [x] Optional: Add UITextFields for the forms so you can actually type in them and handle dismissing the keyboard.

 ## Extra

+* added the password color str thing

 GIF created with [LiceCap](http://www.cockos.com/licecap/).